Surviving the first day of school in Israel.

 Olim share their experiences

-We made Aliyah from the Ukraine.
-It was customary there to keep children at home with the grandmother until they were ready for school.
-When we got to Israel, we saw that children went to crèche and kindergarten from an early age.
+We made Aliyah from the Ukraine where tt was customary to keep children at home until they were ready for school.
+In Israel, we saw that children went to crèche and kindergarten from an early age.
 We were concerned about this.
 Our oldest son Dan stayed home with me, but we sent our daughter Noya to a crèche when she was 2 years old - we wanted her to learn Hebrew so that she would have a good start by the time she was ready for big-school.
-By the time our third child, Ronnie, came along, I chose to go back to work when he was 6 months old.
-We arranged for a Metapelet to come every day to look after him.
-When he was 2 we also sent him to creche.
+When our third child, Ronnie, came along, I chose to go back to work when he was 6 months old.
+We arranged for a Metapelet to come every day and when he was 2 we also sent him to creche.

 Learning & Education Resources